andrewzylee/andrewzylee/README.md

 ###

-<p align="left">✨ Coding since 2020<br>📚 I'm currently working on building a personal health system OS app to create an AI personal trainer using your health data!<br>🎯 Goals: Create the next big tech company<br>🎲 Fun fact: I am fluent in 4 languages!
+<p align="left">✨ Coding since 2020<br>📚 I'm currently working on building a personal health system OS app to create an AI personal trainer using your health data!<br>🎯 Goals: Create the next big tech company and make a positive impact on this world. <br>🎲 Fun fact: I am fluent in 4 languages!
 Guess which ones 👀</p>

 ###